 Uses Pressure OR Gravity distribution.
 For Pressure Distribution, a pump in the effluent dosing chamber delivers the effluent to the distribution lines buried in a trench.
 Pressure distribution lines are placed in a bed of aggregates or chambers not more than 24" below the surface.
 The wastewater sprays into the gravel layer (or into the chambers) and is distributed into the in-situ soil for treatment.
 Pictures to the right are examples of a different buried fields using Pressure Distribution.

 Uses Pressure distribution only.
 Open Discharge systems are sometimes used on farms or acreages.
 In this system waste enters the septic tank and the wastewater is discharged through a pipe system onto the open property.
 There are strict provincial guidelines on size of property required to run a direct or open discharge as the discharge must occur a certain distance from the property line and any water source on the property or within a certain radius of the discharge.
-Refer to the regulations for the jurisdiction the system is located in to obtain information on the requirements and restrictions regarding open discharge systems.
+Talk with us to see if your development qualifies for an Open Discharge, or refer to the regulations for the jurisdiction the system is located in to obtain information on the requirements and restrictions regarding open discharge systems.